aracloud/easy-k8s-setup/README.md

 ```

-Prep ESXi params based on your needs.
+Prep ESXi params based on your needs and bring the k8s cluster alive:

 ```bash